Improved mixing rates of directed cycles by added connection: Random polynomials for pure drift Markov chains

 In order to find the mixing rate of a Markov chain, we have to know the eigenvalues of its transition matrix.
 For the current case we transform this eigenvalue problem into finding the roots of a certain polynomial.

 \begin{proposition} Let us consider the pure drift Markov chain on a random graph from $B(L,k)$.
 Define also

-Then, $\mu\in\mC$ is an eigenvalue of the transition matrix $P$ iff $q(\mu) = k.$ \end{proposition} \begin{proof} Assuming $\mu$ is the eigenvalue of the transition matrix $P$ let us find the corresponding eigenvector $x$.
+Then for $\mu\neq 0$, $\mu\in\mC$ is an eigenvalue of the transition matrix $P$ if and only if $q(\mu) = k.$ \end{proposition} \begin{proof} Assuming $\mu$ is the eigenvalue of the transition matrix $P$ let us find the corresponding eigenvector $x$.
 Observe that each $a_i$ has incoming edges from exactly the same nodes and the same weights, so the eigenvector must take the same value $x_{a_i}=h$ at each of them for some $h$.